-Dr. Ben Voth is an associate professor of Communication Studies and Director of Debate and Speech programs at Southern Methodist University.
+Dr. Ben Voth is a professor of rhetoric and Director of Debate and Speech programs at Southern Methodist University.
 He is the Coolidge Foundation debate fellow and an adviser for the George W. Bush Institute in Dallas.
 Dr. Voth’s professional mission is to equip individuals to have their voice.
 By teaching and researching in areas of rhetoric, argumentation, debate and public speaking, Voth accomplishes this mission with a variety of audiences.
 He has worked at the United States Holocaust Memorial Museum with dozens of Holocaust Survivors, more than a dozen national collegiate champions of speech and debate, North Korean dissidents, Burmese dissidents, the Rwandan national debate team, and a variety of corporations and organizations throughout the United States.

 Dr. Voth completed his undergraduate and masters degrees in Communication Study and Journalism at Baylor University in 1990.
 His masters thesis focused on the global warming rhetoric of George Bush senior and was directed by Dr. Rich Edwards.
 He completed his PhD in Communication Study— specializing in argumentation and rhetoric— at the University of Kansas in 1994.
 His dissertation focused on the function of the wall separating church and state as a paradigmatic metaphor and was directed by Dr. Robert Rowland.
 He was the director of speech and debate at Miami University in Ohio for 14 years from 1994- 2008.